2015–16 Women's National League (Ireland)

 The 2015–16 Women's National League was the fifth season of the Women's National League.
 Two new clubs joined the league before the start of the season, restoring the number of teams in the league to eight.
 Kilkenny United were formed as expansion team while Raheny United's senior women's team merged with Shelbourne Ladies.
 This effectively saw Shelbourne Ladies takeover Raheny United's place in the WNL.
 The season also saw the introduction of the WNL Shield.
 Wexford Youths and Shelbourne Ladies finished the season as the league's two strongest teams.
 In the league itself, the two teams finished level on points before Wexford Youths retained the title after a play-off.
 Wexford Youths also completed a treble, having already won both the FAI Women's Cup and WNL Shield.
-Shelbourne Ladies were also runners up in the WNL Shield before going onto win the WNL Cup.
+Shelbourne Ladies were also runners up in the WNL Shield before going on to win the WNL Cup.
 Before the season was finished Castlebar Celtic withdrew because they were unable to field a team.